bb-qq/r8152/readme.md

 ## How to configure

 1. [Enable SSH](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/General_Setup/How_to_login_to_DSM_with_root_permission_via_SSH_Telnet) and login your NAS
-2. Configure IP address for eth2 interface with "synonet" command, which was created by this driver
+2. Configure IP address for eth2 interface with "synonet" command

 Note: IP address configuration will be lost after the device is rebooted.
 If you find a solution for this issue, please share it.